 Endurance strength is also very important because it works to build up your muscles’ ability to perform exercises for a long time and can increase your overall strength, even if you never move to another phase.
 This is typically done with lighter weights, somewhere around 50 percent of your max effort, for a lot of repetitions.

 Goal 3: Hypertrophy

 This is the muscle growth goal, which is exactly what hypertrophy means.
-This has the most variance in what the desired outcome can look like.
+Muscle growth doesn’t just mean looking like a bodybuilder.
+My Strong As A Mother: Live program is a hypertrophy program.
 If you just want to look more toned and like you work out regularly, that’s hypertrophy.
-If you want to look like a jacked bodybuilder, that’s also hypertrophy.
 In hypertrophy you’re typically working with 60-75% of your max and focusing somewhere between 8-15 reps per set, training close to failure.

 Goal 4: Max Strength